varunm22/content-watcher/README.md

 # Installation Process
 In order to run this content watch, you can download this project yourself and run it on your terminal!
-Please have python and it's packages for Flask, BeautifulSoup, and Requests also installed in order for the program to properly run.
+Please have python install and use pip to install packages for Flask, BeautifulSoup, and Requests also installed in order for the program to properly run.